cooper-org/cooper/docs/source/constrained_optimizer.rst

 How to use a constrained optimizer
 ----------------------------------
-To use :mod:`cooper.constrained_optimizer`, a ``ConstrainedOptimizer`` object must be constructed.
+To use ``cooper.constrained_optimizer``, a ``ConstrainedOptimizer`` object must be constructed.
 It will perform parameter updates to solve a :py:class:`~cooper.problem.ConstrainedMinimizationProblem` given its :py:class:`~cooper.problem.Formulation`.

-It will hold a :py:class:`torch.optim.Optimizer` used on 'primal' parameters: those associated directly with the optimization problem.
-It will potentially also hold a :py:class:`torch.optim.Optimizer` used on 'dual' parameters, if the provided formulation has them (e.g. Lagrange multipliers).
+It will hold a :py:class:`torch.optim.Optimizer` used on "primal" parameters: those associated directly with the optimization problem.
+It will potentially also hold a :py:class:`torch.optim.Optimizer` for "dual" parameters, if the provided formulation has them (e.g. Lagrange multipliers).

 Constructing it
 ^^^^^^^^^^^^^^^

-To construct a ``ConstrainedOptimizer``, you have to give it a :py:class:`~cooper.problem.Formulation` of a ``ConstrainedMinimizationProblem`` and an instantiated ``Optimizer`` for the primal (e.g. model) parameters.
+To construct a ``ConstrainedOptimizer``, you have to give it a ``Formulation`` of a ``ConstrainedMinimizationProblem`` and an instantiated ``Optimizer`` for the primal (e.g. model) parameters.

 If the ``ConstrainedMinimizationProblem`` you are trying to solve is constrained, you must also provide a partially instantiated ``Optimizer`` for the dual parameters (see :py:func:`cooper.optim.partial`).
-This instantiated class must only lack the ``params`` attribute, which will be created at runtime by the ``Formulation`` based on evaluations of constraint defects.
+This partialy instantiated class must only lack the ``params`` attribute, which will be created at runtime by the ``Formulation`` based on the properties of evaluated constraint defects.

 .. note::

-    Dual parameters are internally moved to the same device as the primal parameters.
+    In particular, :py:class:`cooper.optim.Extragradient` optimizers with an
+    extrapolation method can be provided for the primal and dual parameters.

 Examples: